 This drug may cause pain or sores in the mouth or on the lips.
 This can sometimes lead to bleeding, fungus infections, or trouble eating.
 Your doctor or nurse can suggest ways to reduce this, such as changing the way you eat or how you brush your teeth.
 If needed, your doctor can prescribe medicine to help with the pain.
-Don't use mouthwashes that contain alcohol or peroxide, as they may make this worse.
+Don't use mouthwashes that contain alcohol, peroxide, iodine, or thyme, as they may make this worse.

 This drug may affect your body's ability to heal wounds.
-Be sure your doctor knows if you have had surgery within the past few weeks or are scheduled for any surgery in the near future.
+Be sure your doctor knows if you have had surgery within the past few weeks.
+This drug may need to be stopped for a time before any scheduled surgery.

 Your doctor will probably test your blood throughout your treatment, looking for possible effects of the drug on blood counts or on blood chemistry levels.
 Based on the test results, you may be given medicines to help treat any effects.
 Your doctor may also need to reduce or delay your next dose of this drug, or even stop it altogether.
 Keep all your appointments for lab tests and doctor visits.